 November 2017.
 I’m in the JFK airport, boarding a plane to Ukraine.
 My place is in the last row; I notice my neighbor well in advance.
 She is senior American women in her late 70s.
 “Why I never get young and nice people as my neighbors on the plane so I can talk to them and make friends” - is the thought that pops into my head.
-Not very nice of me, I already made my judgments on a person I never met.
+Not very nice of me, I already made my judgments about a person I never met.

 Of course, what happened next is precisely the thing you would expect from the universe.
 Simple lesson, straight to the point.
 It was the best conversation on the plane I ever had.
 My neighbor shared the beautiful story of her life, her life in Italy and Tunis and then back to the US.
 I learned about her life choices, about her generation and her granddaughter’s one.
 I learned about the 60s, how airplanes stayed pretty much the same.
 She was very curious about my life and my beliefs.

 She felt very genuine, warm, wise - she was humane.
 I made a mistake of judging a person without knowing her and luckily was immediately corrected.
 You’d think I learn my lesson.
 Far from it.

 One week later.
 I’m in Kyiv.
 I want to get a manicure in the beauty salon.
 I have an appointment.
 I enter the room expecting to see a good-looking woman, of my age.
 I want to know what Ukrainian women of my generation think about.
 And of course, since I’m in the beauty salon, I expect everyone to be good-looking.
 Shame on me for such thoughts.
 My master shows up.
 She is in her late forties, slightly overweight women.
 I’m disappointed (shame on me again), my expectations failed me.